einemint/it-events-bot/README.md

-# IT Events Bot.Bot
+# IT Events Bot

-IT Events Bot.Bot is a Telegram bot that sends a list of upcoming IT events in Russia.
+IT Events Bot is a Telegram bot that sends a list of upcoming IT events in Russia.

 ## Built with